+Program changes

+• Iatrogenic Infertility Preservation will be covered under the Infertility benefit.

 Section 3.
-How You Get Care

-Identification cards

-We will send you an Identification (ID) card when you enroll.
+How You Get Care Identification cards We will send you an Identification (ID) card when you enroll.
 You should carry your ID card with you at all times.
-You must show it whenever you receive services from a Plan provider, or fill a prescription at a Plan pharmacy.
+You must show it whenever you receive services from a Plan provider or fill a prescription at a Plan pharmacy.
 Until you receive your ID card, use your copy of the Health Benefits Election Form, SF-2809, your health benefits enrollment confirmation (for annuitants), or your electronic enrollment system (such as Employee Express) confirmation letter.
 If you do not receive your ID card within 30 days after the effective date of your enrollment, or if you need replacement cards, call us at 877-545-7378 or write to us at Health Plan of Nevada, Inc., P.O.
 Box 15645, Las Vegas, NV 89114-5645.
 You may also request replacement cards through our website at www.healthplanofnevada.com and log into We're@YourService.

-Where you get covered care

-You obtain care from "Plan providers" and "Plan facilities".
-You will only pay copayments and/or coinsurance, and you will not have to file claims.

-Balance Billing Protection

-FEHB Carriers must have clauses in their in-network (participating) providers agreements.
+Where you get covered care You obtain care from "Plan providers" and "Plan facilities".
+You will only pay copayments and/or coinsurance, and you will not have to file claims. • Balance Billing Protection FEHB Carriers must have clauses in their in-network (participating) providers agreements.
 These clauses provide that, for a service that is a covered benefit in the plan brochure or for services determined not medically necessary, the in-network provider agrees to hold the covered individual harmless (and may not bill) for the difference between the billed charge and the in network contracted amount.
-If an in-network provider bills you for covered services over your normal cost share (deductible, copay, co-insurance) contact your Carrier to enforce the terms of its provider contract.
+If an in-network provider bills you for covered services over your normal cost share (deductible, copay, co-insurance) contact your Carrier to enforce the terms of its provider contract. • Plan providers Plan providers are physicians and other healthcare professionals in our service area that we contract with to provide covered services to our members.

-· Plan providers

-Plan providers are physicians and other healthcare professionals in our service area that we contract with to provide covered services to our members.
 We credential Plan providers according to national standards.
 We list Plan providers in the provider directory, which we update periodically.
 The list is also on our website.

-You should join our Plan because you prefer the benefits, not because a particular provider is available.
-You cannot change plans because a provider leaves our Plan.
-We cannot guarantee that any one physician, hospital, or other provider will be available and/or remain under contract with us.

-This plan recognizes that transsexual, transgender, and gender-nonconforming members require health care delivered by healthcare providers experienced in transgender health.
-While gender reassignment surgeons (benefit details found in Section 5(b)) and hormone therapy providers (benefit details found in Section 5(f)) play important roles in preventive care, you should see a primary care provider familiar with your overall health care needs.
-Benefits described in this brochure are available to all members meeting medical necessity guidelines.
+This plan recognizes that transgender, non-binary, and other gender diverse members require health care delivered by healthcare providers experienced in gender affirming health.
+Benefits described in this brochure are available to all members meeting medical necessity guidelines regardless of race, color, national origin, age, disability, religion, sex or gender.
+This plan provides case management for complex conditions and can be reached 877-545-7378 for assistance. • Plan facilities Plan facilities are hospitals and other facilities in our service area that we contract with to provide covered services to our members.

-· Plan facilities

-Plan facilities are hospitals and other facilities in our service area that we contract with to provide covered services to our members.
 We list these in the provider directory, which we update periodically.
 The list is also on our website.

-You need prior Plan approval for certain services

-Since your primary care physician arranges most referrals to specialists and inpatient hospitalization, the pre-service claim approval process only applies to care shown under Other services.
+You need prior Plan approval for certain services Since your primary care physician arranges most referrals to specialists and inpatient hospitalization, the pre-service claim approval process only applies to care shown under Other services.
 It is best to contact your primary care physician before you seek any services.
 Contact Customer Service at 877-545-7378 for additional details.

-Inpatient hospital admission

-Precertification is the process by which - prior to your inpatient hospital admission - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.
+Inpatient hospital admission Precertification is the process by which - prior to your inpatient hospital admission - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.

-· Other services
+- Other services